Futsal Finalissima 2022 semi-finals: Portugal 2-1 Paraguay, Argentina 0-3 Spain

 Pany Varela, Portugal goalscorer: "Paraguay are a side packed with individual quality.
 We knew they'd be a tough team to face, but we came here and showed we are Portugal and achieved our objective."

-Spain struck first as Adolfo's shot was blocked but Raúl Campos pounced with a powerful effort.
-The hosts pressed hard for an equaliser, only for Raúl Campos to again score on the rebound after Antonio Pérez robbed Alan Brandi, advanced and had an angled shot parried by Nicolás Sarmiento.
-Sarmiento is one of Argentina's nine Spain-based squad members, while another four of their 14 are former Liga players.
+Spain struck first through Raúl Campos, who pounced with a powerful effort following a blocked shot from Adolfo.
+And although the hosts pressed hard for an equaliser, Raúl Campos struck again on the rebound after Antonio Pérez had robbed Alan Brandi, advanced and had an angled effort parried by Nicolás Sarmiento (one of Argentina's nine Spain-based squad members, another four being former Liga players).

-Late in the half Ángel Claudino hit the post with a shot across goal.
+Late in the half, Argentina's Ángel Claudino hit the post with a shot across goal.
 The second period remained tightly contested but, despite the urging of more than 5,000 fans in the arena, the South American champions found clear openings hard to come by.
-Didac Plana came on in the second half and was immaculate in goal, before having the last word as he sent the last kick of the game into an unguarded net with from his own box.
+Didac Plana proved immaculate in goal for Spain after coming on in the second half, and he had the last word himself as he sent the final kick of the game into an unguarded net from his own box.

-Spain thereby set up yet another major tournament encounter with their neighbours, who ended their reign as Futsal EURO holders in 2018 and beat them in both the 2022 semis and the 2021 World Cup last eight.
+Spain thereby set up yet another major tournament encounter with their neighbours, who ended Spain's reign as Futsal EURO holders in 2018 and beat them in both the 2022 semi-finals and the 2021 World Cup last eight.

 Key stat: Spain remain unbeaten in nine meetings with Argentina, including eight wins and one draw.